Can You Use Water For Contact Lens Solution?

 Lastly, contact solution has been specially formulated by healthcare professionals to clean and disinfect your lenses.
 Water, whether it be from a tap or bottle, does not share the same disinfectant properties as these specialized solutions.
 In fact, tap water could have more of an adverse effect, with the potential to do more harm than good.

 Water, even purified bottled water, contains bacteria and harmful pathogens.
-When you rinse or store your monthly contacts using water, you stand a chance of exposing your lenses to these threatening microorganisms.
-This is why swimming and washing your face while your contact lenses are in is not recommended either.
+When you rinse or store your monthly contact lenses using water, you stand a chance of exposing your lenses to these threatening microorganisms.
+This is why swimming and washing your face while your coloured contact lenses or daily contact lenses are in is not recommended either.

 Bacteria and pathogens can cause your eyes to become irritated and inflamed, but in a worst-case scenario, they can also cause a sight-threatening parasitic eye infection called Acanthamoeba keratitis.
 Wikipedia defines Acanthamoeba keratitis as a disease in which amoebae invade the cornea of the eye – this invasion can cause permanent blindness.